abdojat/abadyzShop/ERROR_FIX_SUMMARY.md

 ✅ All ESLint warnings addressed (except minor unused variables)

 The application should no longer crash with "Cannot read properties of undefined" errors when API calls fail.

+## Additional Fix (2025-09-20)

+- Problem: The login page was sometimes not accessible because stale authentication state was being restored from Redux Persist.
+This led the app to think the user was authenticated when they were not, resulting in navigation away from `/login`.
+- Fix: Stopped persisting the `auth` slice in `src/store.js` (whitelist now only includes `cart`).
+This ensures the app doesn't restore stale `isAuthenticated` state on page load.